We are looking forward to delivering this vital session for new Form Tutors.

-This session will look at ideas for constructive tutor time and will include strategies which can be implemented to get the best from your form group and will be delivered by Richard Davis in the form of a pre-recorded webinar.
+This session will look at ideas for constructive tutor time and will include strategies which can be implemented to get the best from your form group and will be delivered by Richard Davis as a face to face session at Sandringham School.

 Who is this course for?

 This course is for NQTs and teachers who are new to a pastoral role.